HugoMatilla/Effective-JAVA-Summary/README.md

 * Declare the class final
 * Make all constructors private or package-private and add public static factories in place of the constructors.
 (Item 15)

-Consider use Item 16 if what you want is to increase the functionallity of your class.
+Consider use Item 16 if what you want is to increase the functionallity of your class instead of subclassing.

 ##53.
 Prefer interfaces to reflection
 _java.lang.reflection_ offers access to information about loaded classes.